 Interestingly, a liberal education is also the means to achieving the freedom necessary to value it.
 A good liberal education frees you from yourself or, put another way, frees you to become yourself.
 It frees you from yourself in the sense that it helps you to overcome your own prejudice, narrow-mindedness, and parochialism.
 It frees you to become yourself because, in shedding your unreflective assumptions and prejudices, you are able to freely and consciously adopt new ideas and opinions, while simultaneously preserving the old opinions that successfully pass through the crucible of critical inquiry.
 A liberal education helps you to become a full human being: someone who thinks for herself; someone who loves the good, the true, and the beautiful, even when she cannot (yet) be good, grasp truth, or appreciate beauty; and someone who is conscious of the world around her, her place in it, and her relation to it.

-But no university can give you a liberal education, because such an education requires your active participation and engagement, including thoughtful choices regarding certain curricular alternatives that are no longer requirements.
-LMU will not give you a liberal education; and, sadly, has increasingly made it difficult for you to choose one.
+No university, including LMU, can give you a liberal education; and, sadly, most universities, including LMU, have increasingly made it difficult for you to choose one for yourself.
 Small classes and a “cafeteria” style core curriculum do not a liberal education make.
-But LMU does make possible a liberal education, and you can get such an education here if you take advantage of opportunities and resources wisely.
-It is ultimately your responsibility to take up the task of liberating your mind.
+Perhaps this was always true, because a liberal education requires your active participation and engagement.
+While institutions can offer you the resources for a liberal education, ultimately you must choose to take advantage of those resources and to and seize those opportunities.
+At LMU, a liberal education is still possible; and you can get such an education here if you take advantage of opportunities and resources wisely.
+Choose a meaningful course of study.
+Seek out the right faculty.
+But it is ultimately your responsibility to take up the task of liberating your mind.

-So, how can you seize a liberal education for yourself?
-By choosing a course of study that will do more than simply teach you vocational skills.
-By choosing classes that will challenge you, classes that will take you out of your intellectual comfort zone, and by striving to get the most you can out of each of those classes.
-By opting for certain classes that are, unfortunately, no longer required—often the classes that would round out your cultural literacy.
-And, crucially, by actively working to develop a rich intellectual and cultural life beyond the classroom.
-All this seems straightforward enough; however, very, very few students really do this, primarily because most undergraduate students treat university simply as an extension of high school and a precursor to economically advantageous labor.
+This means choosing a course of study that will do more than simply teach you vocational skills.
+It means selecting classes that will challenge you, classes that will take you out of your intellectual comfort zone.
+It means choosing classes that will round out your cultural literacy, classes that, unfortunately, are not longer required of students and which you may have to take as electives.
+It means striving to get the most you can out of every one of your classes.
+And, crucially, it means actively working to develop a rich intellectual and cultural life beyond the classroom.
+All this seems straightforward enough; however, very, very few students actually do this, primarily because most undergraduate students treat university simply as an extension of high school and a precursor to economically advantageous labor.
 But a university education is not, or should not be, merely a more difficult version of high school; it is something qualitatively different.

 If you are not at LMU first and foremost to focus on your education—and here I mean “education” in terms of the liberal education I just described—you should probably do something else for a while.
 Work, surf, travel, ski—do whatever else happens to be your focus.
 Get it out of your system and come back when you are ready to buckle down and commit to your studies.
-I dropped out of my undergraduate studies for some time, and probably would have learned more and done better if I had stayed out even longer.
-It’s not the end of the world.
-In fact, I will encourage both my daughters to take a gap year, or gap years, before university.
+I dropped out of my undergraduate studies for some time, and probably would have learned more and done better if I had stayed out even longer than I did.
+It’s not the end of the world to take time away from school.
+In fact, I have encouraged both my daughters to take a gap year, or gap years, before university.
 While a few of my friends excelled at university straight out of high school, many did not; however, almost every single friend who took time off to figure out what he or she really wanted out of life excelled after returning to university.

 In any case, whatever your age, if you have chosen to attend university you should do everything you can to benefit from the experience.
 Here are some suggestions regarding how to do so.
 Some of what follows focuses on practical issues, so keep in mind the background goal of liberal education.